MUDE-2025/GA1.4/README.md

 As in previous weeks:
 - complete the analysis in `Analysis.ipynb` then answer the questions in `Report.md` (but some group members can start working on the Report in parallel!).
-- Markdown cells in the notebook are primarily for your own benefit; answers in the Report are more imporant.
+- Markdown cells in the notebook are primarily for your own benefit; answers in the Report are more important.

 When **submitting your assignment** make sure your `Analysis.ipynb` and `Report.md` files are in the root directory of the repository (i.e., in the same folder as this README file).